open-telemetry/opentelemetry.io/content/en/docs/collector/about.md

 The OpenTelemetry Collector consists of a single binary and two deployment methods:

-1. An agent running with the application or on the same host as the application (e.g. binary, sidecar, or daemonset)
+1. An agent running with the application or on the same host as the application (e.g. binary, sidecar, or daemonset).
 2. A gateway running as a standalone service (e.g. container or deployment) typically per cluster, datacenter or region.